bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 32°
-- Breezy and Mostly Clear
+- Mostly Cloudy
-- 68% humidity
+- 61% humidity
-- 14 mph wind
+- 15 mph wind
-- 27% cloud cover
+- 83% cloud cover
 - 55 AQI 🟨
 - About 0.8 inches of snow on the ground